AgustaWestland CH-149 Cormorant: Operational history

 The first operational CH-149 flight occurred in 2002 when a Cormorant of 442 Squadron performed a medical evacuation from a merchant ship 200 km offshore in Hecate Strait.
-An even more dramatic demonstration of Cormorant capabilities occurred in January 2003 when a 103 Squadron CH-149 successfully flew a 1,200 km round-trip rescue mission to the Finnish container ship MS Camilla off Newfoundland.
+An even more dramatic demonstration of Cormorant capabilities occurred in January 2003 when a 103 Squadron CH-149 successfully flew a 1,200 km round-trip rescue mission to the Finnish ro-ro cargo ship MS Camilla off Newfoundland.
 Two refuelling stops at the Hibernia oil platform were required.
 This rescue became the subject of an installment of the 2007 National Geographic Channel documentary series Trapped.